WebSciences/searcular-old/README.md

 1) the git clone is allocated at /var/www/v2.searcular.com/searcular in searcular.com using my account seawan

-2) the clone source codes serves v2.searcular.com using apache web server: the virtual machine setting can be found at:
+2) the cloned source codes serve http://v2.searcular.com using an apache web server: the virtual machine setting can be found at:
     /etc/apache2/sites-enabled/